ochairo/vanillante/docs/wiki/NAMING.md

 Interfaces:

 - Follow the same rules as Classes
-- Only the interfaces inside `domain/interfaces` Should have `I` in the name to identifying it as an interface.
+- Only the interfaces inside `domain/interfaces` should have `I` in the name to identifying it as an interface.

 Methods and functions: